haohaostats/PopShiftCE/README.md

 This package is the official implementation for the methodology described in the paper:

-> Chen, H. (2025). *Two-Stage Seamless Adaptive Trials under Partial Population Shift: Surrogate-Only Interim and Monte Carlo Conditional-Error Control*.
+> *Two-Stage Seamless Adaptive Trials under Partial Population Shift: Surrogate-Only Interim and Monte Carlo Conditional-Error Control*.

 The `PopShiftCE` package provides functions to calibrate the trial design, simulate its operating characteristics (Type I error, power, ASN), and visualize the decision geometry.